 We welcome unsolicited contributions from experts on international law, international relations, and cognate subjects.
 Most guest posts are written by scholars, lawyers, diplomats, and the like, but we judge each and every contribution on its own merits.
 We particularly welcome guest posts from women and from the Global South.
-Potential guest posts can be sent to any of the permanent members of Opinio Juris, including the Managing Editor and the Deputy Managing Editor, or to firstname.lastname@example.org.
+Potential guest posts can be sent to email@example.com.

 Guest posts should be approximately 1,200-2,000 words long.
 A longer post is fine, but the contributor will be asked to divide it in two.
+Please submit your post with your title consistent with Bluebook capitalization guidelines (Rule 8) and ensure your (sub)headings are in bold and not italic.
 Opinio Juris does not publish footnotes; use hyperlinks and/or internal parenthetical references instead.
 Please also send us a one-sentence bio and photo along with your proposed contribution.
+With that, disclose any relevant affiliations, including–but not limited to–work done on the particular case or content of your blog post and any relevant governmental, institutional or organizational affiliations.
+We reserve the right to ask for follow-up information at our discretion in order to assist us in making publication decisions.

 All guest posts will be carefully vetted by the members of the blog.
 Contributors can expect to be asked to revise their posts at least once, and publication is never guaranteed.
 As with all professional writing, contributors must avoid making ad hominem attacks and using any language that could be construed as defamatory.